mattknowles314/mattknowles314/README.md

 ## Who am I?

-* 🎓  I'm currently a Mathematics undergraduate at the University of York in the UK.
+* 🎓  I'm currently a Masters student in Mathematics at the University of York in the UK.
 * 📚  Languages are a huge part of my life, I speak English, Norwegian, German and Russian as well as some Mandarin Chinese and Urdu.
 * 🖥  My interests in Computing are algorithms, complexity theory and applications of machine learning/big data to problems in finance and medicine.
 * 🏏  Outside of academia I play a lot of sport, I play representative cricket for my university, as well as captaining my college's hockey team and I am currently training for a sub 3:30 marathon.